modu/website_grokit_ca/articles/web/BasicsOfRelationalDatabases/BasicsOfRelationalDatabases.markdown

 It is possible to create one (and only one!) __clustered index__ per table, which structures data in a __B-Tree__ whose keys are one of the column of the table (where that column has the property to have guaranteed unique entries).

 It is possible to have __indexes__ on more than one column, but requires the creation of a side-index (data structure: B-Tree again) containing tuples of (b-tree-id, actual-data-ref).
-Of course, this comes at the cost of more disk-data and more work to maintain consistency (everytime an entyr is update, so must its index).
+Of course, this comes at the cost of more disk-data and more work to maintain consistency (everytime an entry is updated, so must its index).

 ## Relations Between Tables